Med City FC

 Didn't see this coming.

-Friend and colleague Frank Spaith just became the GM of a new semi-pro soccer franchise with the NPSL almost overnight.
+Friend and colleague Frank Spaith recently became the GM of a new semi-pro soccer franchise with the NPSL almost overnight.
 So then I get an email from Frank, that says something like...
 "Jeff, someone did a logo but I thought I should contact you cuz it needs a little help," He was right.
 It was astonishingly underwhelming, especially for the vision I knew Frank would have for the team and the level of play within the league.
 I told him not to worry and that I'd take care of it.
 A few emails and samples back and forth and boom we had something everyone could get behind.
-This will be a ton of fun to follow and watch (help) grow.
-More to come.

 Branding and More